nfdi4plants/nfdi4plants.github.io/src/content/information/events.md

 index: 2
 ---

-Upcoming events by and with DataPLANT.
 We organize our own events or are guests at external happenings.

 Have a look and join us.

-<a class="btn text-xl bg-mint-50 text-darkblue hover:bg-darkblue hover:text-mint-50" href="/events">Browse all events</a>
+<a class="btn text-xl bg-lightblue-50 text-darkblue hover:bg-darkblue hover:text-lightblue-50" href="/events">Browse all events</a>